harshrajjj/CryptoTracker/README.md

 ## Getting Started

 See the [Client README](Client/README.md) for detailed instructions on how to set up and run the application.

+## Deployment

+This project is configured for easy deployment on Vercel.
+Click the "Deploy with Vercel" button above to deploy your own instance, or follow the deployment instructions in the [Client README](Client/README.md#deployment-on-vercel).

 ## Features